VUEngine/vuengine.github.io/documentation/tutorial/pong-game-state.md

     // Load stage
     PongState::configureStage(this, (StageSpec*)&PongStageSpec, NULL);

-    // Start fade in effect
-    Camera::startEffect(Camera::getInstance(), kHide);
-    Camera::startEffect
-    (
-        Camera::getInstance(),
-        kFadeTo,       // effect type
-        0,             // initial delay (in ms)
-        NULL,          // target brightness
-        __FADE_DELAY,  // delay between fading steps (in ms) NULL           // callback scope
-    );
 }
 ```

-When the game is built and run, pressing START in the title screen will show a fade out and fade in into the `PongState`, which will show the following:
+When the game is built and run, pressing START in the title screen will transition onto the `PongState`, which will show the following:

 <a href="/documentation/images/tutorial/Disk-and-paddle-actors.png" data-toggle="lightbox" data-gallery="gallery" data-caption="Disk and Paddle Actor Spec"><img src="/documentation/images/tutorial/pong-state.png" /></a>